Danny Green lights up Lakers for 28, Sixers win 109-101

 TIP-INS

 76ers: They acquired George Hill from Oklahoma City and Ignas Brazdeikis from New York in a three-team trade, parting with Tony Bradley, Terrance Ferguson, Vincent Poirier, the rights to Emir Preldžić and a slew of draft picks.
-Hill is averaging 11.8 points per game for the Thunder with 38.6% 3-point shooting. … Curry returned from a three-game absence with an ankle injury.
+Hill is averaging 11.8 points per game for the Thunder with 38.6% 3-point shooting.
+“I think he’s going to be great for us,” said Green, Hill’s former teammate in San Antonio. … Curry returned from a three-game absence with an ankle injury.

-Lakers: The team played a tribute video and held a pregame moment of silence for Hall of Famer Elgin Baylor, who died Monday. … Davis’ calf injury is expected to be re-evaluated this weekend.
-He has missed 17 straight games since Feb.
-14.
+Lakers: They failed to block a shot for the first time since Feb.
+10, 2018, ending a streak of 224 straight games. … The team played a tribute video and held a pregame moment of silence for Hall of Famer Elgin Baylor, who died Monday. … Marc Gasol had five points in his first game for the Lakers since February following a nine-game absence under the NBA’s health and safety protocols.

 FANS IN STANDS